franko/gsl-shell/doc/user-manual/gdt.rst

 .. function:: interp(t, description[, interp_method])

-    Return a function that perform an interpolation based on the ``description`` string.
+    Return a function that perform an interpolation for the table ``t`` based on the ``description`` string.
-    The description should be of the form ``y ~ x``.
+    The description should be of the form ``"y ~ x"`` where "y" and "x" are variables defined in the table.

-    The meaning is to interpolate the variable ``y`` based on the values of ``x``.
-    Both variable names should be valid numeric columns defined in the table.
-    In addition the values of the x variables should be monotonically increasing.
+    Given the set of data points :math:`(x_1, y_1) \dots (x_n, y_n)` the routines described in this section compute a continuous interpolating function :math:`y(x)` such that :math:`y(x_i) = y_i`.
+The interpolation is piecewise smooth, and its behavior at the end-points is determined by the type of interpolation used.

+    The interpolation method is specified by the optional argument ``interp_method``.
+    The accepted methods are "linear", "polynomial", "cspline", "cspline_periodic", "akima", "akima_periodic".
+    The default method is "cspline" if none is specified.

 GDT Methods
 -----------